dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 #### Why

-The dependent can live without any relationship to a principal, so severing the relationship should not cause the entity to be deleted.
+The dependent can exist without any relationship to a principal, so severing the relationship should not cause the entity to be deleted.

 #### Mitigations